Ifty3/User-Interface/README.md

-This is a user interface based on Java programe.
+This is a simple user interface based on Java programe.